3.16 Francis A. Countway Library of Medicine

 Studying at the Countway

-Countway offers study space from the third floor down to L2.
+Countway offers study space on floors from L2 to 3.
 Study carrels overhanging the central atrium and private alcoves on the third floor provide work areas for individuals, laptop connectivity, and quiet.
 The computer classroom on L2 has 18 MACs and PCs loaded with many software applications and is open for study whenever a class is not in session.
-The large meeting rooms on the fifth floor are available to student groups and can be scheduled through the room scheduling office at 617-432-2020.
-The Finland Room on 3 and group study rooms on L1 are available on a first-come basis.
+The large meeting rooms on the fifth floor are available to student groups and can be scheduled through the HMS room scheduling office at 617-432-2020.
+For group study, the Finland Room (on 3), room 238, and study rooms on L1 are available on a first-come basis.
+Additional group study is planned for floor 2.

 Classes and Training

-- Current journals are housed in the Russell Reading Room on the first floor.
+- Current print journals are shelved in the Russell Reading Room on floor 1.

-- Bound journals from 1986+ are housed on L1.
+- Bound journals from 2005+ are housed on L1.
 Older journals are on L2.
+Scanners to convert print to pdf are available on 1, L2 and L1.

 - Materials in The Center for the History of Medicine, on L2, can be accessed in the Center’s reading room, Monday through Friday, 9:00 am – 5:00 pm.